reactphp/http/README.md

     $loop->run();
 ```

-## FormParserFactory and DeferredStream Usage
+## StreamingBodyParser\Factory and DeferredStream Usage

 The `FormParserFactory` parses a request and determines which body parser to use (multipart, formurlencoded, raw body, or no body).
 Those body parsers emit events on `post` fields, `file` on files, and raw body emits `body` when it received the whole body. `DeferredStream` listens for those events and returns them through a promise when done.